switchboardpy/switchboard/docs/user-documentation.rst

 * abtest
 * abtest:B

-The `abtest` switch has a "0-10% of traffic" condition set.
-The `abtest:B` switch will inherit from `abtest` and can add its own "0-5% of traffic" condition.
+The ``abtest`` switch has a "0-10% of traffic" condition set.
+The ``abtest:B`` switch will inherit from ``abtest`` and can add its own "0-5% of traffic" condition.
 Half of those in the test will see the B variant, the rest will see the control A variant.
+The ``abtest:B`` switch's status should be set to selective, for reasons noted below.

-Note that you'll still need an additional tool, like `Google Analytics Content Experiments`_, to measure conversion within each variant, but Switchboard can handle traffic segmentation.
+Note that an additional tool, like `Google Analytics Content Experiments`_, is still needed to measure conversion within each variant, but Switchboard can handle traffic segmentation.

 Two potential spots of confusion: